OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-01.md

 Dan and Naphtali, Gad and Asher.

 ## Exodus 1:5
-The total number of Jacob’s direct descendants was seventy.
-Joseph was already in Egypt.
+The descendants of Jacob were seventy in total, but Joseph was already in Egypt.

 ## Exodus 1:6
-Then Joseph, all his brothers, and all that generation died.
+Then Joseph died, along with all his brothers and all that generation.

 ## Exodus 1:7
-But the Israelites were fruitful, increased greatly, and became numerous and powerful; the land was filled with them.
+The Israelites were fruitful and increased greatly; they multiplied and grew exceedingly strong, and the land was filled with them.

 ## Exodus 1:8
-Then a new king, who did not know about Joseph, came to power in Egypt.
+Now a new king arose over Egypt, who did not know of Joseph.

 ## Exodus 1:9
-He said to his people, “Look, the people of Israel have become far too many and too strong for us.
+He said to his people, “Behold, the Israelites have become too numerous and too powerful for us.

 ## Exodus 1:10
-Come, let us deal wisely with them, or they will multiply even more, and if war breaks out, they may join our enemies, fight against us, and leave the country.”
+Come, let us deal wisely with them, lest they multiply further, and in the event of war, they might join our enemies, fight against us, and leave the land.”

 ## Exodus 1:11
-So they appointed overseers to oppress them with forced labour, and the Israelites built store cities for Pharaoh: Pithom and Rameses.
+So they appointed taskmasters over them to oppress them with forced labour, and they built storage cities for Pharaoh, Pithom and Rameses.

 ## Exodus 1:12
-But the more they were oppressed, the more they multiplied and spread; so the Egyptians came to dread the Israelites.
+Yet the more they were oppressed, the more they multiplied and spread, so the Egyptians came to dread the Israelites.

 ## Exodus 1:13
-They made the Israelites serve ruthlessly,
+The Egyptians ruthlessly compelled the Israelites to labour,

 ## Exodus 1:14
-and made their lives bitter with hard labour in brick and mortar and with all kinds of work in the fields.
-In all their tasks, the Egyptians treated them with cruelty.
+making their lives bitter with hard service in mortar and bricks and all kinds of labour in the fields; all their service was imposed on them with harshness.

 ## Exodus 1:15
-Then the king of Egypt said to the Hebrew midwives—one of whom was named Shiphrah and the other Puah—
+The king of Egypt spoke to the Hebrew midwives, one of whom was named Shiphrah, and the other Puah;

 ## Exodus 1:16
-“When you help the Hebrew women during childbirth, if you see that the baby is a boy, kill him; but if it is a girl, let her live.”
+and he said, “When you assist the Hebrew women in childbirth and observe them on the birthstool, if it is a son, you shall kill him; but if it is a daughter, she shall live.”

 ## Exodus 1:17
-But the midwives feared God and did not do as the king of Egypt commanded.
-They let the boys live.
+However, the midwives feared God and did not do as the king of Egypt commanded them, but let the boys live.

 ## Exodus 1:18
-So the king of Egypt summoned the midwives and said to them, “Why have you done this?
-Why have you let the boys live?”
+So the king of Egypt summoned the midwives and said to them, “Why have you done this, and allowed the boys to live?”

 ## Exodus 1:19
-The midwives said to Pharaoh, “Hebrew women are not like Egyptian women; they are strong and give birth before the midwife arrives.”
+The midwives replied to Pharaoh, “Because the Hebrew women are not like the Egyptian women; they are vigorous and give birth before the midwives arrive.”

 ## Exodus 1:20
-So God was good to the midwives, and the people increased and became even more numerous.
+So God dealt well with the midwives, and the people multiplied and grew very strong.

 ## Exodus 1:21
-And because the midwives feared God, He gave them families of their own.
+And because the midwives feared God, He provided them with families of their own.

 ## Exodus 1:22
-Then Pharaoh gave this order to all his people: “Every son born to the Hebrews you must throw into the Nile, but let every daughter live.”
+Then Pharaoh commanded all his people, “Every son that is born you shall cast into the Nile, but every daughter you shall let live.”